laderast/exacloudTutorial/exacloudTutorial/exacloud-tutorial.md

 Queue
 ```

+###Extension: Submit File for Multiple directories

+How would you change the above submit file to run files in different directories as set up in the Task 2 extension? *Hint:* adjust your arguments variable!

+###Extension: Running other languages

+How would we run other languages in our submit script?
+What about a version of a language you installed?

 ##Task 4: Running your Job on Exacloud

 There are two commands that will be necessary to understand running jobs on exacloud: the first is *condor_submit*, which submits the job, and *condor_q*, which shows you current jobs running on exacloud.